 6. Don’t let it go against your goals!
 If you lose 8 pounds this month, don’t binge eat all week.
 If you workout out all month, don’t reward yourself with a month off.
 Make sure your reward is inline with your goal!

-As for me, my reward for completing the Ultimate Reset will be a pair of 7 for All Mankind Jeans.
+I’m buying a pair of 7 for All Mankind Jeans after the Ultimate Reset .
 This is a larger than normal reward, but eating clean 100% is my hardest obstacle, and I needed some major motivation to avoid Diet Coke.

 After this large reward, I plan on keeping them small, like these $6-8 UnderArmour Socks: